dmhernandez2525/DRY_Dry/src/docs/contributing/creating.md

 It is used to both define your component's `className`, and to extends the `className` prop.

 **Always give your components a className**.
 Even if it's not directly attached to a CSS style rule.
-The main reasons are for inclusivity and thoughtful architecture.
+The main reasons are for inclusively and thoughtful architecture.

 The concept of markup and classNames can be understood by everyone who knows HTML.
 That allows for non JS/React folks to inspect to understand/debug the UI.
 It also allows for folks to write tests that explicitly target selectors.